 You can apply to give up (renounce) your British citizenship or status.
 If accepted you’ll get a ‘declaration of renunciation’ that you can use to show that you’re no longer British.

-You might want to do this if you want to become a citizen of another country that does not allow dual citizenship, for example.
+You might want to do this if you want to become a citizen of another country that doesn’t allow dual citizenship, for example.